Electronic keyboard: Keyboard ensemble

 In live performances, multiple electronic keyboards could be played together at one time, each by one musician, forming a keyboard ensemble.
 Keyboard ensembles are mostly performed within a band on an elaborate stage, while some can even serve as a simpler substitute to the more conventional orchestra, replacing stringed and wind instruments.

+These ensembles are mostly common in Asia, often at educational level consisting of younger players.